-During the nine months ended September 30, 2016, the Company invested excess cash in United States treasuries with maturities ranging from six to twelve months from the purchase date.
+During the three months ended March 31, 2017 and the year ended December 31, 2016, the Company invested excess cash in United States treasuries with maturities ranging from six to twelve months from the purchase date.
 These debt securities are classified as short-term investments in the accompanying consolidated balance sheets and are accounted for as available-for-sale securities.

-The following table summarizes the Company's short-term investments accounted for as available-for-sale securities as of September 30, 2016 (no such investments were owned as of December 31, 2015) (in thousands):
+The following table summarizes the Company's short-term investments accounted for as available-for-sale securities as of March 31, 2017 and December 31, 2016 (in thousands):